romba050/biolib-c-wasm/README.md

 The image ships with a default build script.
 For simple projects, this should be sufficient.
 Remember to change the binary file name "your_file_name" in line 3 of build.sh.
 Build.sh uses emscripten (https://emscripten.org/index.html) to compile C/C++ to wasm.

+## Creating the Biolib App
+The compiled wasm file that is created in ./output can now be uploaded to biolib when creating a new app.
+See https://github.com/romba050/biolib-c-wasm/tree/update_readme on how to create a biolib app.

+When creating the Biolib app, make sure to select FileType -> WebAssembly and compiler -> C/C++.

+## Common issues

-## If you don't have a Makefile
+### If your project doesn't have a Makefile
 `build.sh` expects a Makefile in the directory to run.
 In case you do not have a `Makefile`, use the one provided in this repository.
 Again, replace "your_file_name" with the name of the script you want to compile.

-## If you do have a Makefile
+### If your project does have a Makefile
 In the Makefile, replace all instances of the C/C++ compiler (e.g. g++) with emcc (on Linux/MacOS, works for both C and C++, use em++ to force compilation as C++).

-## Creating the Biolib App
-The compiled wasm file that is created in ./output can now be uploaded to biolib when creating a new app.
-See https://github.com/romba050/biolib-c-wasm/tree/update_readme on how to create a biolib app.

-When creating the Biolib app, make sure to select FileType -> WebAssembly and compiler -> C/C++.
+### If your project uses configure to build it's Makefile:
+Add this code to your build.sh:
+'''
+emmake make clean
+emconfigure ./configure --without-x
+emmake make
+'''

+### If your wasm file complains about missing functions when executed:
+This might be caused by library archives (.a files) that have not been linked.
+Search for .a files in your project:
+'''
+find . -name "*.a"
+'''
+Then link the archives you find by adjsuting your build.sh like so:
+'''
+library_arr="\
+    path/to/archive/file1.a \
+    path/to/archive/file2.a"

+for BINNAME in ${array[@]}; do
+    mv emboss/.libs/$BINNAME $BINNAME.bc

+    emcc \
+        $BIOLIB_REQ_FLAGS \
+        $APP_ADDITIONAL_FLAGS \
+        -o $BINNAME.mjs $BINNAME.bc $library_arr
+done

+'''